Wind-WindKids/winding/samples/sophieandwind/ice.md

 You’d be better off finding a copilot, not a cloud,” the Dragon replied.

-Wind closed the session, and rolled the training back.

 @background:
 Morning light, watercolor softness, light frost edging the background, stylized dragon at the top.